BP Oil Spill Lawsuits and Legal Issues

 Consolidated Lawsuits: MDL and Class Actions

-Because of the sheer volume of lawsuits and the variety of business and individuals affected by the BP oil spill, many lawsuits will be grouped together under a process known as multidistrict litigation and through class actions.
+Because of the sheer volume of lawsuits and the variety of business and individuals affected by the BP oil spill, many lawsuits were grouped together under a process known as multidistrict litigation, and through class actions.

 Multidistrict litigation (MDL).
 In August 2010, a federal judicial panel decided that most of the hundreds of federal lawsuits stemming from the BP oil spill will be consolidated in federal court in New Orleans, under a process known as multidistrict litigation (MDL).
 Specifically, the BP oil spill MDL will be handled by Judge Carl Barbier in the U.S. District Court for the Eastern District of Louisiana (located in New Orleans).
 Check out the official website for the BP oil spill MDL at www.laed.uscourts.gov/OilSpill/OilSpill.htm.
 (To learn more about MDL and what happens when cases like these are consolidated, read Nolo's article Multidistrict Litigation (MDL) for Drug Lawsuits and Other Cases.)

 Class actions.
-It's still early in the litigation game, but a number of BP oil spill lawsuits have already been filed as class actions -- including negligence claims against BP and shareholder suits filed on behalf of BP investors.
+A number of BP oil spill lawsuits have been filed as class actions -- including negligence claims against BP and shareholder suits filed on behalf of BP investors.
 And more class actions are likely on the way, provided there is enough similarity among the plaintiffs and the damages they suffered.